-- 6.1 A student shall be eligible to appear for the semester end examinations, if the student acquires a minimum of 75% attendance in aggregate of all the courses (including attendance in mandatory course like Environmental Science, Indian Constitution, Induction Program, Sports/NCC/NSS etc.,) for that semester - 6.1.1 Shortage of attendance in aggregate up to 10% in each semester may be condoned by the college academic committee on genuine medical grounds, based on the student's representation with supporting evidence. - 6.2 A stipulated fee shall be payable towards condoning of shortage of attendance. - 6.3 Shortage of attendance below 65% in aggregate shall in "NO" case be condoned. - 6.4 Students, whose shortage of attendance is not condoned in any semester, are not eligible to take their Semester End Examinations.
+- 6.1 A student shall be eligible to appear for the semester end examinations, if the student acquires a minimum of 75% attendance in aggregate of all the courses (including attendance in mandatory course like Environmental Science, Indian Constitution for that semester). - 6.2 Shortage of attendance in aggregate upto 10% (65% and above, and below 75%) in each semester may be condoned by the college academic committee on genuine and valid grounds, based on the student's representation with supporting evidence. - 6.3 A stipulated fee shall be payable towards condoning of shortage of attendance. - 6.4 Shortage of attendance below 65% in aggregate shall in "NO" case be condoned. - 6.5 Students, whose shortage of attendance is not condoned in any semester, are not eligible to take their Semester End Examinations.
 They get detained and their registration for that semester shall stand cancelled.
 They shall not be promoted to the next semester.
 They may seek re-registration for all those course(s) registered in the semester in which they were detained, by seeking re-admission into that semester as and when offered.
 In the case of elective course(s), namely, professional elective(s) and / or open elective(s), the same may also be re-registered, if offered.
-However, if those elective(s) are not offered in later semesters, then alternate elective(s) may be chosen from the SAME set of elective course (s) offered under that specific category. - 6.5 A student fulfilling the attendance requirements in the present semester shall not be eligible for readmission into the same class.
+However, if those elective(s) are not offered in later semesters, then alternate elective(s) may be chosen from the SAME set of elective course(s) offered under that specific category. - 6.6 A student fulfilling the attendance requirements in the present semester shall not be eligible for readmission into the same class.